What Are Flashcards for Statistics Formulas?

 Pros

-- Powerful spaced repetition system (SRS) for maximum retention
+- Powerful spaced repetition (SM-2 algorithm) for long-term retention

 Cons